easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - That's it.

 **Real Impact:**
-- When CTO asks "Should we use Q-IDE?", answer is often "What's Q-IDE?"
+- When CTO asks "Should we use Top Dog?", answer is often "What's Top Dog?"
 - Enterprise procurement doesn't recognize brand (risk factor)
 - No distribution channel (vs GitHub's 100M installed base)
 - Word-of-mouth only (very slow growth)